rosacarla/rosacarla/README.md

 ###### :computer: I’ll be a Systems Analyst.
 ###### :house_with_garden: I’m from Brazil.
 ###### :books: I’m currently learning Computer Forensics, Generative AI, NLP.
-###### :outbox_tray: 2025 Goals: colaborate on Artificial Intelligence projects and teach programming in public schools.
+###### :outbox_tray: 2025 Goals: Collaborate on Artificial Intelligence projects and teach programming in public schools.

 ## About me